kyleshu/kyleshu.github.io/_pages/about.md

 I am a foodie and enjoy making new dishes.
 Japanese, Italian, Vietnamese and Mediterranean are among my favorites.
 I am also a wine lover.
 I passed WSET Level 2 and may pursue Level 3 someday.
 I like Gewürztraminer, Sauvignon Blanc, Riesling, and Pinot Noir.

-If you have questions regarding my research or want to discuss a potential collaboration, please drop me an email or book a meeting with me via [Google Calendar](https://calendar.app.google/nDyCpQuGiDP4YTBW7){:target="\_blank"}.
+If you have questions regarding my research or want to discuss potential collaboration, please drop me an email or book a meeting with me via [Google Calendar](https://calendar.app.google/nDyCpQuGiDP4YTBW7){:target="\_blank"}.